|(Flower, in my back yard)|

 Thomas Merton, in his journals, wrote about life in the monastery of Gethsemane, in Kentucky.
 One theme was his struggle with the CEO of Gethsemane (the "Abbot"), Dom James.
 Dom James had problems, as Merton saw things.
 Merton knew he had to accept Dom James's leadership, and wrote:

 "I do not criticize Dom James – his nature is what it is, and he must see things as he does.
 And he is the Abbot God has willed for me."
 (Merton, Thomas (2010-10-19).
 Learning To Love: Exploring Solitude and Freedom, The Journals of Thomas Merton, p.
 27.)

-The person who needs things to be exactly as they wish them to be will be forever weighed down by the fact of such a non-happening.
-They will be everlastingly miserable as expectation after expectation remains unmet.
-But the one who learns how to be in and through whatever comes one's way is the truly free person, living transcendent to life's circumstances.
-(Also called: living by faith.)
+The person who needs things to be exactly as they wish them to be will be forever weighed down by the fact of a mighty non-happening.
+They will be everlastingly miserable, as demand after demand remains unmet.
+And, they will be angry.